 The windage crosshair is the mil reference line used to determine target speed and as a communication aid between the spotter and rifleman.
 There is also the target grid that you can use to determine target distances.
 Additionally, the target grid also allows for fast and accurate 2nd shot correction without making adjustments to your windage and elevation turrets.

 This is a "unique non-mathematical method for the spotter to provide very accurate correctional fire data" in the event that the rifleman misses the first shot.
 This is a feature that Horus specializes in and owns the patent.
 With this type of reticle, the rifleman can get dead-on with the second shot without taking his eyes off the target or his sight picture by simply using the target grid for a new aiming point.

-As a tactical spotter, it can be used at the range, during competition use, and for military/combat purposes.
-It’s also a good scope for hunting thanks to its reticle, size, weight, and ability to use it free-hand.
+Is a tactical spotting scope, it can be used at the range, during competition use, and for military/combat purposes.
+It's also a good scope for hunting thanks to its reticle, size, weight, and ability to use it free-hand.